hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api_schema.html.markdown

 * `content_type` - (Required) The content type of the API Schema.

-* `value` - (Required) The JSON escaped string defining the document representing the Schema.
+* `value` - (Optional) The JSON escaped string defining the document representing the Schema.
+Used for schemas other than Swagger/OpenAPI.

+* `definitions` - (Optional) The JSON escaped string defining the document representing Types definitions.
+Used for OpenAPI v2 (Swagger) schemas only, null otherwise.

+* `components` - (Optional) The JSON escaped string defining the document representing Types definitions.
+Used for OpenAPI v3 schemas only, null otherwise.

 ## Attributes Reference